codeWithHyder/portfolionew/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Precious,Drissa who helped and made me understand how to make this project work.
+I would like to thank Precious,Drissa,Anita and Blessings who helped and made me understand how to make this project work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>